-When you’re thinking about what you want to achieve in 2018, try to pick a goal that energises you in some way.
+When you’re thinking about what you want to achieve with your writing, try to pick a goal that energises you in some way.
 Something that fires you up and you’ll get a kick out of achieving – or that if you don’t achieve you’ll be kicking yourself this time next year.

 Infographic: How to set the perfect writing goal

 - Vague writing goals only lead to vague outcomes.
 You have to know when you’ve reached your goal, so get specific.